dotnet/docs-maui/docs/deployment/nativeaot.md

 > - Review and correct any trimming or AOT warnings.
 For more information, see [Introduction to trim warnings](/dotnet/core/deploying/trimming/fixing-warnings) and [Introduction to AOT warnings](/dotnet/core/deploying/native-aot/fixing-warnings).
 > - Thoroughly test your app.

-## Native AOT diagnostic support on iOS-like platforms
+## Native AOT diagnostic support on iOS and Mac Catalyst

 Native AOT and Mono share a subset of diagnostics and instrumentation capabilities.
 Due to Mono's range of diagnostic tools, it can be beneficial to diagnose and debug issues within Mono instead of Native AOT.
 Apps that are trim and AOT-compatible shouldn't have behavioral differences, so investigations often apply to both runtimes.

-The following table shows the diagnostics support with Native AOT on iOS-like platforms:
+The following table shows the diagnostics support with Native AOT on iOS and Mac Catalyst:

 | Feature | Fully supported | Partially supported | Not supported |
 | - | - | - | - |